Loyola Medicine - Student Nurse Extern Program

 Candidates must be able to commit to the 12-month program per the following timeline & milestones:

-Weeks 1-10:
+Weeks 1-8:

-• Scheduled for two to three 12-hour clinical shifts or two to three 8 hour shifts per week (Gottlieb only)
+• Scheduled for two 12-hour clinical shifts

-Weeks 11-50:
+Weeks 9-50:

 • Work a minimum of one 12-hour shift per 8-week period (total of 5 shifts in 40 weeks) as a Patient Care Tech